Common Name(s): Noble fir

 Allergies/Toxicity: Although severe reactions are quite uncommon, fir in the Abies genus has been reported to cause skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Noble fir is used as construction lumber and is commonly grouped together with other species of fir and hemlock and sold under the more generic label “HEM-FIR.”
 Prices should be moderate for such utility lumber, though clear, quartersawn, or other such specialty cuts of fir lumber are likely to be more expensive.

 Sustainability: This wood species is not listed in the CITES Appendices, and is reported by the IUCN as being a species of least concern.

 Common Uses: Construction lumber, paper (pulpwood), plywood, and other utility wood purposes.

-Many species of fir have excellent stiffness-to-weight ratios, especially Noble Fir, which rivals other softwood species such as Sitka Spruce (known for its combination of low density and relatively high modulus of elasticity).
+Many species of fir have excellent stiffness-to-weight ratios, which rival other softwood species such as Sitka spruce (known for its combination of low density and relatively high modulus of elasticity).